mantidproject/mantid/docs/source/release/v5.1.0/muon.rst

 - Fixed a bug that caused rebinned data to override non-binned data.
 - Fixed an issue where switching to simultaneous fit mode was occasionally throwing an exception.
 - Fixed an issue where loading additional data in simultaneous fit mode was throwing an exception.
-- Fixed an issue where mantid crashed when the muon analysis plotting window crashed was resized to be too small.
+- Fixed an issue where Mantid crashed when the Muon Analysis plotting window crashed was resized to be too small.
 - Fixed an issue where groups were all being plotted on the same tiled plot.
 - Fixed an issue with setting the current workspace before adding a function.
 - Fixed an issue with the results tab not updating correctly after multiple fits with different functions.
 - Fixed an issue where Muon Analysis and Frequency Domain Analysis gui was not properly disabling during calculations.
-- Fixed an issue where Muon Analysis and Frequency Domain Analysis was not correctly resetting DeadTime property to default when a user changes the instrument
+- Fixed an issue where Muon Analysis and Frequency Domain Analysis was not correctly resetting the DeadTime property to default when a user changes the instrument.
-- Fixed issue where select data was incorrectly enabling.
+- Fixed issue where select data was enabled incorrectly.
 - Fixed a bug in simultaneous TF asymmetry mode fitting, which would cause a crash when the run was incremented.
 Note that currently the single fitting tab will not update with the new normalization constants after a new run is loaded.

 ALC